injoongy/stripe-analytics/Fly.io deployment guide.md

-# Deploying to Fly.io
+# Deploying to Fly.io 🎈

-In order to deploy this monorepo to Fly.io, we'll need to deploy it as two separate apps - one for the frontend (/app) and one for the backend (/jobs).
+In order to deploy this monorepo to Fly.io, we'll need to deploy it as two separate apps - one for the frontend (`app`) and one for the backend (`jobs`).
 There are `fly.toml` files in each directory that should be ready to go.

 ## The Prerequisites